emmasuarezz/tenzo.ID/README.md

 ## General

-I designed the user interface using Figma and then translated the design into the components provided by [ChakraUI](https://chakra-ui.com/), the assets,such as background textures and images, were created by me with Photoshop.
+I designed it using Figma and then translated the design into the components provided by [ChakraUI](https://chakra-ui.com/), the assets used were also created by me with Photoshop, like for example the background textures.
-The entire project was built with React using Vite and TypeScript, with a good set playing in the background.
+It was built with React using Vite and TypeScript, and a lot of music while doing it.

+If you want to learn more about the development process, you are more than invited to check it out in my portfolio! [tenzo.tech](https://tenzo.tech)

 ## Try it

 It's simple!
 Clone the repo, install the dependencies using _npm install_ and run the app with the command _npm run dev_.

-If you prefer a quicker option, you can check out the live version, which is coming soon, at [tenzo.tech](https://tenzo.tech)
+If you don't want to go through all of that, you can check out the live version, which is coming soon, at [tenzo.tech/id](https://tenzo.tech)